Photos by William Wright

 Since his college days in Florida, Steve McDonald has been interested in preservation.
 He remembers watching threatened houses being floated on barges down the Intracoastal Waterway to new sites.
 Steve became an architect and opened a practice in Seattle, never forgetting his dream of rescuing a historic house.
-So when he heard about a Craftsman slated for demolition, he talked his wife, Natalia, into saving the house
+So when he heard about a Craftsman slated for demolition, he talked his wife, Natalia, into saving the house by moving it.

 Built in 1906, the Arts & Crafts house was in surprisingly good condition, with much of its character intact.
 Smartly trimmed bungalow-era windows had their original “wavy” glass, the ornate cast-iron radiators still functioned, and the bold brick fireplace was unaltered.
 Attractive, top-nailed oak floors with mahogany French knots in the corners were original, the dining room had its box-beam ceiling.
 Outside, the cedar shingles had never been covered over in vinyl.

 The project started with Steve contacting house mover Jeff McCord of Nickel Bros.
 The couple’s current home was just seven blocks away from this one, and offered a double lot with just enough room to tuck in the displaced Craftsman.
 After months of coordination with seven different public agencies, the house rolled off its old foundation at 2 a.m.
 Police escorts kept curious neighbors and television crews out of the way.
 The house lumbered over trolley tracks, under wires and poles, and around mature street trees.

 The movers eased it onto a newly poured foundation, all windows intact and with no significant damage.
 The house, which had been on a humdrum lot on commercial Queen Anne Avenue, fit beautifully in its new hillside location, which offers views of the Cascades and Lake Union.